Nehru Report: The Report

 The Nehru Report, along with that of the Simon Commission was available to participants in the three Indian Round Table Conferences (1930–1932).
 However, the Government of India Act 1935 owes much to the Simon Commission report and little, if anything to the Nehru Report.

 Muslim League's reaction to the Nehru Report

-With few exceptions League leaders failed to pass the Nehru proposals.
+With some exceptions League leaders failed to pass the Nehru proposals.
 In reaction Mohammad Ali Jinnah drafted his Fourteen Points in 1929 which became the core demands of the Muslim community which they put forward as the price of their participating in an independent united India.
 Their main objections were: